fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 **Context**: In a customer database, each customer should have a unique identifier.
 Duplicate customer IDs can lead to severe data integrity issues, such as incorrectly merged customer profiles, misdirected communications, or inaccurate analytics.
 If not caught early, resolving duplicate records can become a complex, error-prone, and resource-intensive process.

 **GX solution**: Use `ExpectColumnValuesToBeUnique` to ensure that the customer ID column contains only unique values.
 If duplicates are found, investigate and resolve them to maintain data integrity.

-### Validating allowed payment types

-**Context**: In an e-commerce system, the payment type field should only contain valid, predefined values (e.g., "credit_card", "debit_card", "paypal").
-Unexpected payment types could indicate data entry errors or system issues.

-**GX solution**: Use `ExpectColumnDistinctValuesToEqualSet` to validate that the distinct values in the payment type column exactly match the set of allowed payment types.
-If unexpected values are found, investigate and resolve the discrepancy.

 ### Detecting anomalies in user agent strings